Open-source voting system: Security and trust

 Systems where more people can understand more of the process and get insights into details serve a similar purpose to election observers who help to inspire trust with increased transparency and verification.
 Additionally, when 90% of the market of election systems in the United States, for example, are run by 'murky' and 'inscrutable' private equity companies, conspiracy theories can flourish alongside serious vulnerabilities.
 With quicker identification and correction of issues than under proprietary systems, organizations such as the U.S. Defense Department and NASA opt to incorporate open-source software.
 Cities, for example, can have their own staff work on software with the vendors when out in the open, allowing for faster patches and enhancing their election security.
-The consensus among the information security community is that a widely-used open-source system should be more secure than a closed one, as more people tend to be willing and able to check for vulnerabilities.
+The consensus among the information security community is that a widely used open-source system should be more secure than a closed one, as more people tend to be willing and able to check for vulnerabilities.

 Cost Savings

 In addition to increased transparency creating more trust and security, open-source software can lower costs for elections.
 A VotingWorks bid in a Mississippi county, for example, was 50% less than the other vendors using proprietary software, while its machines in 2021 were listed at 1/3 the price of the average machine.
 Open-source software allows maintenance costs to be controlled via vendor competition (rather than dependence on just a couple vendors), and to be shared with other jurisdictions as they employ the software.

+Proprietary vendors are not transparent about their costs, estimates found that roughly 2/3 of their revenue came from support, maintenance and services.
+Private vendors also have sued governments trying to switch to a more reliable process.